 - Processor Queue Length – Indicates the number of threads waiting for CPU access.
 This indicates the the CPU is busy servicing other requests and there is a backlog or delay processing the newer requests.

 If these counters are indicating a bottleneck, then adding more CPU resources (if this is a VM) might reduce these issues.
-Or, separating tasks onto different VMs (i.e. split Ensemble and the SQL Service onto their own VM) would eliminate contention for resources on busier systems.
+Or, separating tasks onto different VMs (i.e. split Ensemble and the SQL Service onto their own VM) would eliminate contention for resources on very active systems.